pwmt/zathura/zathurarc.5.rst

 [id] and the corresponding [value] can be one of

-* adjust_open [23-25] - adjust mode.
+* adjust_open [bestfit|width|noadjust] - adjust mode.

-  - 23: adjust to best fit
+  - bestfit: adjust to best fit
-  - 24: adjust to width
+  - width: adjust to width
-  - 25: don't adjust
+  - noadjust: don't adjust

 * browser,
   uri_command [string] - command to open external URIs.